|Reconstructing Paleo-SMT Positions on the Cascadia Margin Using Magnetic Susceptibility

 Accomplishments (most recent listed first)

-- X-ray Fluorescence ( XRF) elemental core scans have been completed for the records at sites 1249, 1252, and 1325 using the XRF core scanner at the Integrated Ocean Drilling Program (IODP) core repository in College Station, TX.
+- XRF elemental core scans have been completed for the records at sites 1249, 1252, and 1325 using the XRF core scanner at the IODP core repository in College Station, TX.
 A PhD. graduate student learned how to operate the XRF core scanner and successfully collected XRF data from sedimentary records during a first visit to the facility in February 2013 and completed this work during a second trip in June (2013).

-- Isothermal remnant magnetism (IRM) measurements were completed for Site 1325 to complement existing data at sites 1249 and 1252.
+- IRM measurements were completed for Site 1325 to complement existing data at sites 1249 and 1252.
 These data show downcore variation in the dominant magnetic mineral assemblages (magnetite and magnetic iron sulfides) at a resolution of 2 m.

 - Sediment samples from the cores were requested via a sample request document sent to the IODP core repository in College Station, TX.
 This request was approved and the samples were collected by the curatorial staff and shipped to UNH.
 These samples are being used for grain size analysis, CHNS elemental analysis, magnetic mineralogy, and age models.